mahtokamal/Cyber_Security_Interviews/cybersecurity_interview_questions.md

 2FA adds an extra layer of security by requiring two forms of verification: something you know (password) and something you have (authenticator app or device).
 This makes it much harder for attackers to gain unauthorized access, even if they manage to steal your password.

 ## What was your last project?
 Tell me what you did and how you deployed it?
+Confired IAM policies using AWS CLI and Terraform (Infrastructure as Code(IaC)) Understanding how to manage users, groups, roles, and permissions on AWS cloud platforms to enforce least privilege.

 ## What is the C.I.A triad?
 - Confidentiality (C): Ensure data privacy and prevent unauthorized access.